Koneru Humpy: A Trailblazer in Indian Women’s Chess Triumphs Again

 Family’s Role in Her Success

-Humpy’s Background and Journey
+Humpy’s Background and Career Journey

 First World Title in 2019